“How do I connect WooCommerce orders to Google Sheets?”

 -Timezone

-Scheduling helps when you need to report on WooCommerce over time.
-No more copy and paste every day, or every week, or every month.
+Scheduling helps when you need to report on overtime.
+No more copy and paste manual reports every day, or every week, or every month.

 Option 2: Third-Party Integration Tool

-You’ll use Integromat (now branded as Make) for this option.
+You’ll use Make for this option.
 Make is a powerful integration platform that allows you to visualize, design, and automate your work in minutes.
 In other words, it lets apps talk to each other so that you can remove repetitive tasks.

 Create a Make account and get started.